quantum-engineering-polito/CourseNotes/content/QCM Physics/14_Quantum Wire/Quantum Wire.md

 authorlink: https://github.com/BabelDev0
 draft: false
 ---
-In Quanutm Wire we have
+In a quantum wire we have

 $$
 \displaylines{